Marcin Kołodyński

 Marcin Kołodyński (17 April 1980 – 1 February 2001) was a Polish actor and TV presenter.

 Education

 He graduated from the Miguel de Cervantes Liceum in Warsaw.
 He studied journalism at the University of Warsaw.

 Death

-He died tragically in the vicinity of Zakopane, while snowboarding.
+He died in the vicinity of Zakopane, while snowboarding.
 While riding down a dimly lit slope at night, he hit a snow groomer and died at the scene.
 He was buried at the Northern Communal Cemetery in Warsaw (section S-V-15, row 10, site 3).